-I’ve written before about how your own auto policy can prevent you from being left holding the bag after getting hit by a driver who flees the scene, never to be found, or a driver with no insurance.
+I’ve written before about how your own auto policy can prevent you from being left holding the bag after getting hit in South Carolina by a driver who flees the scene, never to be found, or a driver with no insurance.
 If you're a hit-and-run victim, South Carolina law can impose some harsh requirements to preserve your rights, so be sure to protect yourself.

 And now I get to tell you it gets even better, if you’re eligible.
 South Carolina law allows certain victims to “stack” their uninsured motorist policies (also called UM), to get more coverage if they need it.
 “Stacking” means you can use coverage from policies on other vehicles, including motorcycles, until you’re fully compensated or use up all your coverage.

 Let’s talk about the good news first—how stacking can help.

 Here’s how stacking can help make all the difference if you’re seriously hurt or lose a loved one to a hit-and-run or uninsured driver.

 Picture this: you and your spouse own four vehicles.
 Each has UM coverage of $100,000.
 That means you’ve got access to up to $400,000 in UM [four vehicles x $100,000 UM on each = $400,000].

 NOTE: it doesn't matter what type of vehicle it is, it just needs to have UM.
 That's important for motorcycle accident victims who need UM, but fear they're limited to motorcycle policies.
 You're not limited to the same type vehicle as the one in the acident.

 Be wise.
 Ready to check your policy and check your agent yet?
 You should be—adding coverage after the crash is too late.

 Now the bad news.
 No matter how much coverage you have, there’s still the pesky “eligibility” factor.
 You’ve gotta meet some legal requirements.
 Let me explain.